How To Reduce Your Facebook Ads CPM - Lebesgue: AI CMO Skip to content

 Source: https://www.abetterlemonadestand.com/facebook-relevance-score-optimization/

 If your ad relevancy score hasn’t dramatically changed, the increase in your CPM could just mean there’s more competition for the same audience.
-So because there are more people competing in the auction, in order for you to win that auction, you’ll have to increase your ad budget and spend a bit more than you anticipated.
+So because more people are competing in the auction, in order for you to win that auction, you’ll have to increase your ad budget and spend a bit more than you anticipated.

 When it comes to choosing the creative format, a lot of advertisers tend to go for video ads.
-But the question is, do video ads really have a lower CPM than static images?

 With the test completed, we’ve seen that video ads not only had a higher CPM but also a higher CAC.